 Continue heading east down the Unas Causeway and you’ll encounter a few tombs to the south.
 If they’re locked, you may have to backtrack all the way to the central area until you can find someone with the key.
-The guard will accompany you and eventually demand a tip for the “trouble.”
+The guard will accompany you and later request a tip for the ‘trouble.’

 During my visit, only two tombs were open in this area, but they were among the most impressive.
 The first was that of Irukapta, also dubbed the ‘Tomb of the Butchers.’

-Irukaptah was a ‘Superintendent of the Royal Slaughterhouses’ during the fifth dynasty.
+Irukaptah was a ‘Superintendent of the Royal Slaughterhouses’ during the 5th Dynasty.
 Appropriately, his tomb features many butchering scenes.

-Butchering scenes, in fact, are common all throughout Egyptian tombs.
-They likely play a similar role to that of the offering scenes.
-Ritual sacrifices were likely carried out at the time of the funeral as an offering to the gods.
+Butchering scenes are common at most Egyptian tombs, as ritual sacrifices were carried out at the time of the funeral as an offering to the gods.

-The real highlight of the tomb, though, isn’t its reliefs, but the series of ten statues of the deceased.
-On the opposite wall are additional statues of some of Irukapta’s family members who were buried along here with him.
+The real highlight of the tomb, though, isn’t its reliefs, but the series of ten statues of the deceased and his family.
+Irukapta’s family members, in fact, were buried here along here with him.

 The Tomb of Khnumhotep and Niankhkhnum

-Khnumhotep and Niankhkhnum both worked as manicurists for the 5th dynasty pharaoh Niussere.
+Khnumhotep and Niankhkhnum both worked as manicurists for the 5th Dynasty pharaoh Nyussere.
 They were buried in this tomb together along with their families.
 But why didn’t each man have his own tomb?

 The tomb artwork, many believe, provides us with an important clue.
 In multiple places, the two men are shown standing next to one another in a close, intimate embrace.
 This has led many to speculate that they were lovers.